CGJennings/se3docs/docs/um-install-chromebook.md

     ![notification that appears once app is installed](images/chromebook-installed-notification.png)

 5. An icon for the app should be added to the Launcher automatically.
 In the corner of the screen, choose the Launcher **◯**, then the upward-pointing arrow ([more information](https://support.google.com/chromebook/answer/6206362?hl=en)).
-Choose the Strange Eons app in the list .
+Choose the Strange Eons app in the list.
 If for some reason it is not listed, you can also start the app by opening a terminal window and entering the command `strangeeons`.

     ![the application icon](images/icons/app.png)